Gradient descent provably escapes saddle points in the training of shallow ReLU networks: Introduction

 \begin{theorem} Let $d \in \N$, let $\norm{\cdot} \colon \R^d \rightarrow \R$ be the standard norm on $\R^d$, let $f \colon \R^d \rightarrow \R^d$ be a function, let $(X^x_n)_{(n,x) \in \N_0 \times \R^d} \subseteq \R^d$ be given by $X^x_0 = x$ and $X^x_{n+1} = f(X^x_n)$, let $V \subseteq U \subseteq \R^d$ be open sets, assume that $\R^d \backslash V$ has Lebesgue measure zero, assume $f|_U \in C^1(U,\R^d)$, assume that $U \ni x \mapsto f'(x) \in \R^{d \times d}$ is locally Lipschitz continuous, assume for all $x \in V$ that $\det(f'(x)) \ne 0$, let $\SetSaddle \subseteq \{x \in U \colon f(x)=x\}$, and assume for all $x \in \SetSaddle$ that the matrix $f'(x)$ is symmetric and has an eigenvalue whose absolute value is strictly greater than 1.
 Then, the set $\{ x \in \R^d \colon ( \exists\, y \in \SetSaddle \colon \limsup_{n \rightarrow \infty} \norm{X^x_n-y} = 0 ) \}$ has Lebesgue measure zero. \end{theorem}

-Concerning the ReLU network application, the main challenge is to construct a suitable modification $\Grad$ of $\nabla\Loss$ mentioned above and verify that it suits our purpose.
+This theorem entails a range of possible applications, including phase retrieval, matrix recovery, and learning with neural networks.
+Shallow networks with a rectified linear unit (ReLU) activation will be studied more closely as they lend themselves to developing further techniques.
+Namely, in the sketch further above, we implicitly use that $f'(0)$ is diagonalizable, which is guaranteed if $I - \stepsize \nabla^2\Loss(0)$ is a real symmetric matrix.
+But this requires $\Loss$ to be twice differentiable at the origin, which is too strong a property to ask for.
+To tackle this problem, we have to modify the gradient descent map and consider $f(x) = x - \stepsize \Grad(x)$, where $\Grad$ is a modification of $\nabla\Loss$.
+The function $\Grad$ may not arise as the gradient of any scalar-valued function.
+Therefore, we need to ensure explicitly that $\Grad'$ is symmetric at the origin so that $f'(0)$ is still diagonalizable.
 Of course, we have to ensure that, upon replacing $\nabla\Loss$ by its modification $\Grad$, we do not loose information about the dynamics of the original gradient descent algorithm.
 To obtain the necessary strictness of (in some sense) most saddle points, we rely on a classification of saddle points from \cite{CheJenRos2022JNLS}.
-To apply this classification, we need to restrict our attention to shallow ReLU networks on the $L^2$-loss with respect to an affine target function.
-Combining all of the above, we prove in \cref{GD_avoids_saddle_points} that the gradient descent algorithm almost surely avoids most saddle points in this framework, where almost surely is understood with respect to a random initialization that is absolutely continuous with respect to the Lebesgue measure.
+To apply this classification, we need to restrict our attention to shallow ReLU networks on the $L^2$-loss with respect to a one-dimensional affine target function.
+Combining all of the above, we prove in Theorem \ref{GD_avoids_saddle_points} that the gradient descent algorithm almost surely avoids most saddle points in this framework, where almost surely is understood with respect to a random initialization that is absolutely continuous with respect to the Lebesgue measure.
+In the analogous framework in which ReLU networks are replaced with leaky ReLU networks, the same result is deduced in Theorem \ref{leaky_GD_avoids_saddle_points}.
+However, the proof simplifies for leaky ReLU as there is no need to work with a modified gradient.